DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - BCv14 App - Replaced the old SD Power BI Core objects and added the objects to the SD Power BI Inventory Cockpit build.

+- BCv14 App - The Inventory Cockpit objects were moved into a separate standalone product.

 #### Bug Fixes

 - BCv14 App - Fixed an issue raised when installing the App.